Abhigyan001/Stocks_Info/README.md

-# STOCKINFO - REACT CAPSTONE PROJECT
+# STOCKSINFO - REACT CAPSTONE PROJECT

 This is a frontend web application, developed using React and Redux which shows a catalogue of financial values using [Stock API](https://financialmodelingprep.com/developer/docs/).